DaniilStamatov/Vladimirov-Lections/lec3/conspect.md

 # MANGLING
-In C Language when we create a name we give the guarantie on the names.
-It means that we cannot overload functions
+In the C language, when we create a name, we are given **a guarantee** about names.
+This means that function **overloading is not allowed**.
-* Mangling is the process of transformation a name in assembler to provide unique name of variable *
+* **Mangling** is the process of transforming a name in assembly to provide a **unique identifier** for a variable or function.
+*

-So C++ does not give guaranties to the names except cases of extern "C" so it will be the same as C style
+C++ does not give such guarantees about names — except when `using extern "C"` (which forces C-style linkage and disables mangling).

-C language gives 2 guaranties.
-1st is about names and 2nd is that in c there is nothing implicit
+C provides two guarantees:
+1. About names — they are unique, so no overloading.

+2. That there is nothing implicit — everything must be explicitly declared and defined.

-BUT this 2 guaranties cant provide us overloding.
-Or give methods of class.
+> BUT this 2 guaranties can't provide us overloading.
+Or give methods of a class.

-If we take C and remove from it guarantie to the names and adding anything that we get from removing it -> we get C++
+So, if we take C and **remove** the guarantee about name uniqueness, and **add** everything that this removal allows — we get **C++**.

 ```cpp